Valentino (1977 film): Music

 Russell chose to score the film largely with compositions by American composer Ferde Grofé.
 Grofé had died fifteen years prior to the making of the film, but Russell was given access to numerous recordings by Grofé's son in Los Angeles.
 Russell felt that music was vital to the film, as important "as if I were making a movie on a composer ...
 I realized that Grofés type of tuneful, rather dated and idiosyncratic style would well suit our slightly satirical film."
 Grofé's compositions were adapted and arranged by English composer Stanley Black.

 Release

+United Artists released Valentino theatrically in United Kingdom on October 4, 1977, premiering it at the Leicester Square Theatre in London.
+It opened in the United States the following day, October 5, premiering in Los Angeles.